 Dawn on the Ranch

 In the blue twilight of a spring morning, the bubbly chorus of Lark Buntings, the tinkling voices of Horned Larks, and the flutelike songs of Western Meadowlarks ring through the shortgrass prairie.
-As the orange sun emerges, blue gramma, buffalo grass, and other native grasses begin to glow, punctuated by the yellows, whites, purples, and oranges of native flowers.
-Burrowing Owls poke their heads out of the Black-tailed Prairie-Dog towns scattered across the ranch.
+As the orange sun emerges, blue grama (Bouteloua gracilis), buffalo grass (Bouteloua dactyloides), and other native grasses begin to glow, punctuated by the yellows, whites, purples, and oranges of native flowers.
+Burrowing Owls poke their heads out of the Black-tailed Prairie Dog towns scattered across the ranch.
 From the marshes surrounding Big Sandy Creek, Black Rails sing their nasal ki-ki-doo!

 Walking between the herds of cattle, it feels that the prairie rolls on forever, but it does not.
 This place, the May Ranch, is an island of grass in a sea of developed land.